This Website is not intended to be used by any person under the age of 16.

 More information concerning the GDPR can be found at The Information Commission’s website; https://ico.org.uk/.

 Purple Frog Studios Limited and its wholly owned subsidiary Oxlink Limited collectively referred to as (PF) and everybody involved with it takes privacy and therefore the processing and protection of the personal data provided to it, very seriously.
 Such data is exclusive and belongs solely to the individual concerned and can only be processed with the consent of that individual.
 There are in place security measures to protect that personal data and PF only holds and processes the minimum required to fulfil its Retainer.If there is anything that you wish to clarify before or indeed after providing personal data please email: email@example.com.

 PF is two Companies limited by shares and governed by the Laws of England and Wales.
-The Registered Office and operational address of the Companies is; 3, St. Andrews Court, Wellington Street, Thame, Oxfordshire.
-OX9 3WT.
-The telephone number is (01844) 295170.
+The Registered Office of the Companies is; 20-22 Wenlock Street, London N1 7GU and the trading address is; John Eccles House, Robert Robinson Avenue, Oxford OX4 4GP.
+The telephone number is (01865) 570390.
 The First Company Purple Frog Studios Limited has been allocated the number 03694025.
 Its Registration Number at the Information Commissioner’s Office is Z1798640.
 The Second Company is Oxlink Limited and has been allocated the number 03092332.
 Its Registration Number at the Information Commissioner’s Office is Z5395042.

-PF is a business growth agency.
-We help clients develop sales and marketing strategies by working with them to set attainable growth goals which we can help them work towards by either implementing tactics and/or educating them to apply them themselves.
-We also build and host websites.
+PF is a sales and marketing consultancy.
+We help clients develop sales and marketing strategies through working with them to set attainable goals which we can help them work towards through developing campaigns and channel strategies and/or educating them to apply them themselves.
+As part of our offering we also build and host websites and other software solutions.